IKIM-Essen/ClusterDocs/docs/reference/authentication-lifecycle.md

 # How RCC authentication fits together

 RCC uses one human identity across several access methods.
-The credentials are not interchangeable, and seeing one credential in one screen does not mean it is the credential used everywhere.
+The credentials are not interchangeable, and **an RCC account does not imply that every user needs an SSH credential**.

 The useful mental model is: